redis/docs/content/develop/data-types/sorted-sets.md

 Implementation note: Sorted sets are implemented via a dual-ported data structure containing both a skip list and a hash table, so every time we add an element Redis performs an O(log(N)) operation.
-That's good, but when we ask for sorted elements Redis does not have to do any work at all, it's already sorted.
+That's good, so when we ask for sorted elements Redis does not have to do any work at all, it's already sorted.
 Note that the [`ZRANGE`]({{< relref "/commands/zrange" >}}) order is low to high, while the [`ZREVRANGE`]({{< relref "/commands/zrevrange" >}}) order is high to low:

 {{< clients-example ss_tutorial zrange >}}